jacobdaviescam/The-Borderlands-Atlas/content/blog/welcome-to-the-borderlands.md

 ## The Aesthetic

 You might have noticed the design—parchment tones, ornate corners, Garamond typography.
 There's an intentional tension here between the classical and the contemporary.
-My friends call my fashion sense "desert lounge," and I suppose this extends to how I think and build too.

 I'm fascinated by spaces that hold contradictions: modern technology rendered in vintage aesthetics, rigorous thinking expressed with poetic language, certainty and uncertainty existing side by side.